Dr-MAhmed/fireworks-new-Year/README.md

 This project is a festive React application built with Vite that showcases a beautiful fireworks display along with confetti effects to celebrate the New Year.

+## Live preview
+You can view the live preview of the project by clicking on this link: [New Year Fireworks](https://happynewyear-lac.vercel.app)

 ## Features

 - React application with Vite for fast development and build processes.